HomeVestors of America

-HomeVestors of America, Inc., also known as We Buy Ugly Houses, its trademarked slogan, is an American privately owned, real estate investing franchisor.
+HomeVestors of America, Inc., also known as We Buy Ugly Houses, its trademarked slogan, is an American privately owned, real estate investing franchisor based in Dallas, Texas.
 Independently owned and operated franchisees buy homes in need of repair and homes that owners need to sell more quickly than can usually be done through a realtor.
 Franchisees usually renovate and sell or rent the homes.
-The company operates in 45 states with over 1,100 franchises and growing.

 The firm is headquartered in Dallas, Texas.
 Currently Larry Goodman is CEO of HomeVestors.

 History

 Real estate agent Ken D'Angelo founded HomeVestors of America in 1996 and began franchising that same year.
 By the end of that year, it had 17 franchisees and generated about $800,000 in revenue.
-It also sold its 25,000th house, in Jonesboro, GA.
-Franchisees hold the homes for six months on average.
+In 1997, HomeVestors reached 30 franchises with $1.7 million in revenue.
+Franchisees held the homes for about six months on average.